Certificate of Supervisory Essentials

 - Check with your agency training coordinator to see if your agency has a special internal procedure you’ll need to follow.
 For example, most applicants will name their supervisor as their designated “approver,” but some agencies request that another person, such as the agency training coordinator, be listed instead.

-online application (available on December 1, 2017) and submit to your approver.
+- Complete the online application (available on December 1-31, 2017) and submit to your approver.
 Online applications will be the only ones accepted this year.

 - Be sure that you enter a valid email address for the designated approver; otherwise they won’t receive your application.